Causal Discovery in Mixtures of Populations: RANK TESTS

-To determine non-adjacency, we will take advantage of a signature $U$ leaves on the marginal probability distributions of variables which are independent conditional on $U$.
-First, we interpret the marginal probability distribution as a matrix. \begin{definition} Given two discrete variables $X, Y \in \vec{V}$ each with $\abs{X} = \abs{Y} = m$, define the ``probability matrix'' $\mat{M}[X, Y] \in [0, 1]^{m \times m}$ to be
+To determine non-adjacency, we will leverage the signal $U$ leaves on the marginal probability distributions of variables that are independent conditional on $U$.
+First, we interpret the marginal probability distribution as a matrix. \begin{definition} Given two discrete variables $X, Y \in \vec{V}$ with $\abs{X} = n$ and $\abs{Y} = m$, define the ``probability matrix'' $\mat{M}[X, Y] \in [0, 1]^{n \times m}$ to be